Assessing Enriched Murine CD4+ T Cells Differentiated Towards Effector T Helper Cell Lineages

 Human PBMC Isolation and Counting Using Scepter™ 2.0 Handheld Automated Cell Counter

-Peripheral Blood Mononuclear Cells (PBMCs) are blood cells with round nuclei, such as monocytes and lymphocytes, with the lymphocyte population consisting of T cells, B cells, and natural killer (NK)...
+Peripheral blood mononuclear cells (PBMCs) are blood cells with round nuclei, such as monocytes and lymphocytes, with the lymphocyte population comprised of T cells, B cells, and natural killer (NK) ...

-Keywords: Anticoagulants, Centrifugation, Clinical, Coagulants, Gene expression, Purification, Separation
+Keywords: Anticoagulants, Centrifugation, Clinical, Flow cytometry, Gene expression, Purification, Separation

-Immuno-monitoring using the Scepter™ 2.0 Cell Counter and Software Pro
+Immunomonitoring using the Scepter™ 2.0 Cell Counter and Scepter™ Software Pro

-Keywords: Antibiotics, Cell culture, Cell proliferation, Centrifugation, Clinical, Environmental, Flow cytometry, Fractionation, Gene expression, Immobilization, Indicators, Infrared spectroscopy, Separation
+Keywords: Antibiotics, Cell culture, Cell proliferation, Centrifugation, Clinical, Environmental, Flow cytometry, Fractionation, Gene expression, Immobilization, Immunology, Indicators, Inflammation, Infrared spectroscopy, Microbiology, Sample preparations, Separation

 Novel and Rapid Method to Assess Proliferative Properties of Mammalian Cells by Monitoring Cell Size Distributions